hallonfras/bachelor-thesis/content/background.typ

-The _learner_ selects symbols from a list of valid symbols, this is called the _alphabet_.
-It then sends these to the _mapper_ which converts them into concrete outputs.
-The mapper then recieves the response from the System Under Test (SUT) and converts them into alphabet symbols which it sends to the learner.
+The _learner_ selects symbols from a list of input symbols, this is called the _alphabet_.
+It then sends these to the _mapper_ which converts them into concrete inputs for the System Under Test (SUT).
+The mapper then recieves responses from the System Under Test (SUT) and converts them into alphabet symbols which it sends to the learner.
 An example for TCP could look like this.
+Note the seq and ack numbers on the concrete packets.
 #pad(
   figure(
     diagram(